SCH3U - Chemistry

 The Final Grade:

 The evaluation for this course is based on the student's achievement of curriculum expectations and the demonstrated skills required for effective learning.
-The percentage grade represents the quality of the student's overall achievement of the expectations for the course and reflects the corresponding level of achievement as described in the achievement chart for the discipline.
+The final percentage grade represents the quality of the student's overall achievement of the expectations for the course and reflects the corresponding level of achievement as described in the achievement chart for the discipline.
 A credit is granted and recorded for this course if the student's grade is 50% or higher.
-The final grade for this course will be determined as follows:
+The final grade will be determined as follows:

 - 70% of the grade will be based upon evaluations conducted throughout the course.
 This portion of the grade will reflect the student's most consistent level of achievement throughout the course, although special consideration will be given to more recent evidence of achievement.